 Locally, trade balance data out yesterday showed that exports dropped by 2.0% y/y while imports remained unchanged.
 The ASX200 yesterday was led higher by materials stocks and Banks as AMP continued to come under pressure as the company confirmed it had been served with another class action proceeding in Australia’s Federal Court.

-The ASX200 is is expected to open down 30 points after the SPI200 continued to see buyers jumping ship and price push lower through the European and US sessions settling on minor support.
+The ASX200 is expected to open down 5/10 points after the SPI200 found sellers to push price down into the US session close.

 ECONOMIC DATA OUT TODAY (AEST) –

 JPY Bank Lending, Current Accout and GDP Data 9:50am

 EUR German Industrial Production and Trade Balance 4pm

 EUR French Industrial Production 4:45pm